AdobeDocs/experience-manager-forms-cloud-service.en/help/configuring-submit-actions.md

 ## Submit using Form Data Model {#submit-using-form-data-model}

-The **[!UICONTROL Submit using Form Data Model]** Submit Action writes submitted Adaptive Form data for the specified data model object in a form data model to its data source.
+The **[!UICONTROL Submit using Form Data Model]** Submit Action writes submitted Adaptive Form data for the specified data model object in a Form Data Model to its data source.
 When configuring the Submit Action, you can choose a data model object whose submitted data you want to write back to its data source.

-In addition, you can submit a form attachment using a form data model and a Document of Record (DoR) to the data source.
+In addition, you can submit a form attachment using a Form Data Model and a Document of Record (DoR) to the data source.
 For information about form data model, see [AEM Forms Data Integration](data-integration.md).

 <!--
 ## Forms Portal Submit Action {#forms-portal-submit-action}